sharepointoscar/devopsoscar.github.io/aboutme.md

 OK I'll be honest, it's not easy writing about oneself but I'll do my best.

+I am married to a scientist, she was in grad school when we met.
+She runs her own lab, and writes grants to fund her research in molecular biology.
+We now have a daughter, she is turning 12 this year, and she loves skiing.
+She's won 3 medals this season as she is part of the Tahoe League.

 I have been in technology for over 17 years.
 Remember when Netscape Enterprise Server was a big deal?
 Yep, and how about Websphere App Server?
 I worked at 2 startups back then ("the [dot-com bubble](https://en.wikipedia.org/wiki/Dot-com_bubble)").
 One was a consumer credit reporting site [QSpace](https://www.crunchbase.com/organization/qspace) - I was their webmaster/developer running an e-commerce site built on UNIX/Java and using server-side JavaScript which was part of Netscape Enterprise Server, and a little XSL for rendering reports.